SudheerNaiduG/telegram-curse-bot-public/README.md

 ## Process

 Create a bot in bot father in telegram and copy the token and paste it in the [code](https://github.com/th0ma5s5helby/telegram-curse-bot-public/blob/master/main.py) in line 17.
-Voila..run the code and you have your cursing bot up and running Use the command `/curser` in the bot and it will reply a random curse
+Voila..run the code and you have your cursing bot up and running.
+Use the command `/curser` in the bot and it will reply a random curse